 - An organized, collaborative, and proactive work style;

 - Commitment to meeting a high bar and a history of getting things done, even in the face of obstacles;

-- Ability to work in remote, fast-paced, and flexible working environment;
+- Ability to work in remote and flexible working environment;

-- Commitment to climate, environmental, and social justice.
+- Demonstrated commitment to climate, environmental, racial, and social justice.

 Candidates who meet the minimum qualifications will be considered even stronger if they demonstrate the following:

 - Excellent written and verbal communication skills;